Lair of the Lummox: Production

 The episode was written in 1992 for the second season of The Ren & Stimpy Show at Spümcø.
 The episode was approved, but much of the more vulgar humor was censored by Nickelodeon.
 Series creator and writer John Kricfalusi wanted to expand the episode to half an hour, which further delayed the episode.
 When Spümcø lost the contract for The Ren & Stimpy Show on September 21, 1992, the episode was taken over by Games Animation, which held it for the third season due to production delays.
-This is the first episode in the series to by animated by Wang Film Productions in Taiwan.
-Jim Smith did the storyboards for the episode and contributed to writing; it was the last episode with Smith's involvement as he had refused to join Games Animation.
+This is the first of the episodes in the series to be animated by Wang Film Productions in Taiwan, followed by both season four episodes, "It's a Dog's Life" and "Eggyölkeo".
+Jim Smith did the storyboards for the episode and contributed to writing; it was the last episode with Smith's involvement as he had refused to join Games.
 Showrunner and episode co-writer Bob Camp directed the episode in place of Kricfalusi.

-A climax where a fart is lit on fire was removed.
+The climax where a fart is lit on fire was removed in some airings.
+The segment featuring a parody of Kentucky Fried Chicken was removed on some television airings and later home media releases, though it would be retained on later releases, albeit without being digitally restored.

 Reception

-American journalist Thad Komorowski gave the episode four out of five stars.
+American journalist Thad Komorowski gave the episode four out of five stars, praising its farce.